 A Social Assessment, Resettlement Policy Framework (RPF), and attendant Grievance Redress Mechanisms have been completed and published on the official government website, www.gov.vc.
 Social safeguards issues will be addressed in accordance with the RPF.
-A part time social safeguards specialist will also be hired during project implementation to ensure that the project is implemented in accordance with the RPF.
+Any potentially negative social impacts, including land acquisition/resettlement that may occur during project implementation will be mitigated by the Social Development Team within the PSIPMU, which is tasked with community outreach and consultation to affected persons, and the development and implementation of Resettlement Action Plans and associated compensatory and mitigatory measures in line with the RPF.